ibaris/rasterpy/README.md

 <a href="https://i.imgur.com/oCfHTNj.png"><img src="https://i.imgur.com/oCfHTNj.png" alt="RGB_total.tif" width="500"></a>

 # Documentation
-You can find the full documentation <a href="http://pyrism.readthedocs.io/en/latest/index.html">here</a>.

 # Built With
 * Python 2.7 (But it works with Python 3.5 as well)